 Outstanding performance in English, Theatre, Film & Media studies is recognized by a variety of scholarships, prizes and awards.
 Stipends attached to these awards range from $50 to $5000.
 University regulations stipulate that a student must be a full-time student registered at the University of Manitoba for that period to which an award applies.

 For all the Essay and Creative Writing Awards, students are required to submit a piece of work for consideration by the Department.
-Please note that entries must have been originally submitted in a course offered by the Department of English, Theatre, Film & Media in the academic year that has just concluded (for example, entries submitted in April 2019 must have been originally submitted for a course held during the 2018-2019 regular session or the 2018 summer session to be eligible).
+Please note that entries must have been originally submitted in a course offered by the Department of English, Theatre, Film & Media in the academic year that has just concluded (for example, entries submitted in April/May 2021 must have been originally submitted for a course held during the 2020-2021 regular session or the 2020 summer session to be eligible).
 Each entry should include the student's name, student number, address, award category, and the course in which the entry was originally submitted, including the instructor’s name and original date of submission.
 Entries that fail to provide this information will not be considered.

 Note: All essays submitted for the above awards are automatically considered for the English Speaking Union of Canada Prize, which is awarded to an excellent essay that would otherwise be unrecognized.
 Students do not need to apply for this award.